Cloud Spend: The Cloud FinOps Driver

 It can be challenging to start a FinOps strategy from the ground up.
 FinOps is still an emerging methodology, and every strategy is iterative.
 There is no universal template for success.

-Planning a FinOps strategy entails a massive amount of time, effort, and collaboration across different departments, intending to create a transparent accountability process designed to maximize every dollar spent on the cloud.
+Planning a FinOps strategy entails a significant investment of time, effort, and collaboration across different departments to create a transparent accountability process designed to maximize every dollar spent on the cloud.
 And every strategy begins with the team.
+In this section, we’ll examine what makes for a successful FinOps Team, explore the FinOps Framework and the FinOps Lifecycle.

-Product Owners.
-These individuals are usually the department heads or project leaders who head the creation, deployment, and management of cloud workloads of their organization.
-These can also include a director of cloud optimization, a cloud analyst, or a business operations manager.
+• Product owners.
+These individuals are usually the department heads or project leaders who head the creation, deployment, and management of software development or the cloud products of their organization.
+These can also include a director of product development, a cloud analyst, or a business operations manager.

-Engineering.
+• Engineering.
 As the technical experts, the engineering team comprises software engineers, systems engineers, cloud architects, and engineering managers.
-They translate requirements and budgets into actionable cloud environments.
-The engineering team also handles the bulk of technical work like troubleshooting, automation, and optimization.
+They translate requirements and budgets into actionable software development and management of cloud environments.
+The engineering team also handles the bulk of technical work such as troubleshooting, automation, and optimization.

-Finance & Procurement.
-Finance experts like procurement specialists, financial planners, and business financial advisors help set the budget, take care of the accounting, and conduct cloud forecasting.
+• Finance/Procurement.
+Finance experts like procurement specialists, financial planners, and business financial advisors help set the budget, take care of the accounting, procure resources, and conduct cloud forecasting.

-Practitioners.
-FinOps practitioners are specialized but new positions dedicated to facilitating FinOps projects and initiatives.
-They lead collaboration efforts and guide other FinOps team members via best practices and prescriptive activities.
+• FinOps Practitioners.
+FinOps practitioners are specialized to fill new positions dedicated to facilitating FinOps projects and initiatives.
+They lead collaboration efforts and guide other FinOps team members via best practices and prescriptive activities to achieve common goals.

 The FinOps Foundation has laid out the principles of the FinOps framework through its members’ combined expertise and experience.